While many people think of Labradoodles as having a fluffy, curly coat similar to that of a teddy bear, that’s not always the case!

 Generations can be a confusing topic so let’s start with a brief overview.

-All Labradoodle generations start with the litter “F” which stands for “filial.”
+All Labradoodle generations start with the letter “F” which stands for “filial.”
 Filial is a term which means that it’s a mixed breed.
 The letter “F” is then followed by a generation number (usually 1-3) and sometimes the letter B which stands for “backcross.”
 This means the generation was bred back to one of the parent breeds.
 In the Labradoodle’s case, this is almost always the Poodle.

 Here is a handy table which will show you the theoretical DNA percentages in each generation of Labradoodle…